notgiven688/jitterphysics2/README.md

 # Jitter Physics 2

-Successor of [Jitter Physics](https://github.com/notgiven688/jitterphysics).
-It is an impulse-based dynamics engine with a semi-implicit Euler integrator.
-This is a fast, simple, and dependency-free physics engine written in C#.
+Jitter Physics 2, the evolution of [Jitter Physics](https://github.com/notgiven688/jitterphysics), is an impulse-based dynamics engine with a semi-implicit Euler integrator.
+It is a fast, simple, and dependency-free engine written in C# with a clear and user-friendly API.

 <img src="./docs/docs/img/jitter_screenshot0.png" alt="screenshot" width="400"/> <img src="./docs/docs/img/jitter_screenshot1.png" alt="screenshot" width="400"/>